IgniteUI/igniteui-docfx/en/components/treegrid/tree-grid.md

 _keywords: angular data grid, igniteui for angular, infragistics
 ---

-# Data Tree Grid Overview and Configuration
+# Angular Tree Grid Overview and Configuration

-<p class="highlight">The Ignite UI for Angular Tree Grid is used to display and manipulate hierarchical or flat data with ease.
+The Ignite UI for Angular Tree Grid is used to display and manipulate hierarchical or flat data with ease.
 Quickly bind your data with very little code or use a variety of events to customize different behaviors.
 This component provides a rich set of features like data selection, excel style filtering, sorting, paging, templating and column moving.
-Displaying of tabular data has never been easier and beautiful thanks to the Material Table based UI Tree Grid.</p>
+Displaying of tabular data has never been easier and beautiful thanks to the Material Table based UI Tree Grid.

-### Demo
+## Angular Tree Grid Example

+In this example, you can see how users can manipulate hierarchical or flat data.
+We have included filtering and sorting options, pinning and hiding, row selection, export to excel and csv, cell styling that includes our embedded [*Sparkline*](../sparkline.md) component and an example for custom pagination with [*Angular Pagination*](paging.md).

 <div class="sample-container loading" style="height:850px">
-    <iframe id="treegrid-childdatakey-iframe" src='{environment:lobDemosBaseUrl}/tree-grid/treegrid-childdatakey' width="100%" height="100%" seamless="" frameborder="0" onload="onSampleIframeContentLoaded(this);"></iframe>
+    <iframe id="treegrid-childdatakey-iframe" src='{environment:lobDemosBaseUrl}/tree-grid/treegrid-childdatakey' width="100%" height="100%" seamless="" frameborder="0" onload="onSampleIframeContentLoaded(this);" alt="Angular tree grid example"></iframe>
 </div>
 <p style="margin: 0;padding-top: 0.5rem">Like this sample?
 Get access to our complete Angular toolkit and start building your own apps in minutes. <a class="no-external-icon mchNoDecorate trackCTA" target="_blank" href="https://www.infragistics.com/products/ignite-ui-angular/download" data-xd-ga-action="Download" data-xd-ga-label="Ignite UI for Angular">Download it for free.</a></p>
 <div>